 So, on the application, you’ll be asked for your beneficiary’s full name and that person’s relationship to you.
 You’ll also be asked to add their date of birth and Social Security number in order for the insurance company to confirm that the death benefit is being paid to the right person.

-These may seem like a lot of questions, but many people can actually get through them all in about ten minutes—especially if they have a relatively uncomplicated personal situation.
+These may seem like a lot of questions, but many people can actually get through them all in about 10 minutes—especially if they have a relatively uncomplicated personal situation.

-That means that if, for example, you were to pass away from emphysema but said you were a nonsmoker on your life insurance application, the insurer could launch an investigation.
-If they found out that you had intentionally misrepresented yourself on your application, your family might not receive the death benefit you’d been hoping for.
-Insurers typically have a two-year "contestability period" in which the life insurance agency can investigate claims.
+If, for example, you were to pass away from emphysema but said you were a nonsmoker on your life insurance application, the insurer could launch an investigation.
+If they found out that you had misrepresented yourself on your application, your family might not receive the death benefit you’d been hoping for.
+Insurers typically have a two- year "contestability period" in which the life insurance agency can investigate claims.

 Weighty stuff, we know.
-But as long as you’re honest, the claims process should be a smooth one if you were to pass away.
-As long as your cause of death is covered (for example, many term policies have limitations on paying a benefit for suicides within the first two years), your loved ones should receive their benefit—and receive that much more breathing room.
+But as long as you’re open and accurate on your application, the claims process should be a smooth one if you were to pass away.
+As long as your policy is active and your cause of death is covered (for example, many term policies have limitations on paying a benefit for suicides within the first two years), your loved ones should receive their benefit—which may help give them financial breathing room after your loss.

 Yes.
-In fact, the questions above come from Fabric's term life insurance online application!
+In fact, the questions above come from Fabric by Gerber Life's term life insurance online application!

-Many companies, including Fabric, now let you apply online rather than through an agent.
-In some cases you might need to hop on the phone or answer an email from an underwriter who has questions about your application.
-There's also a chance you may need to take an in-person health exam.
+Many companies, including Fabric by Gerber Life, let you apply online.
+In some cases, you might need to hop on the phone or answer an email from an underwriter who has questions about your application.
+There's also a chance you may need to take an in- person health exam.

 The time it takes to be approved for life insurance can vary from person to person.
-That said, Fabric has the ability to make an offer to many applicants immediately online, without an exam.
+That said, Fabric by Gerber Life has the ability to make an offer to some applicants immediately online, without an exam.

 In most cases, applications will go through life insurance underwriting, the process of figuring out how much risk your profile represents.
 That will let the underwriters determine whether the insurer can offer you a policy, and if so, for how much.

 Many term life insurance policies are medically underwritten, which means that they take your health situation into consideration.
-This could mean taking a life insurance health exam, though it's worth noting that many companies are now offering no-exam policies that give you a chance to skip the health check while still receiving competitive rates.
+This could mean taking a life insurance health exam, though it's worth noting that some companies offer no-exam policies that give you a chance to skip the health check while still receiving competitive rates.

 If your term life insurance online application is approved, you'll have the opportunity to purchase and start coverage.
 If the underwriters determined that you're at a different health class than the one you expected, your rate might differ from any quotes you've received.
 That could be the result of the application and the underwriting process of learning more about you.

-If you applied through Fabric, you should feel free to reach out to customer support, where our licensed agents can talk to you about your options.
-If you accept your offer, you'll receive the terms of the agreement, and you'll be able to access your policy details through Fabric's online portal and mobile app, as well.
+If you applied through Fabric by Gerber Life, you should feel free to reach out to customer support, where our licensed agents can talk to you about your options.
+If you accept your offer, you'll receive the terms of the agreement, and you'll be able to access your policy details through our online portal and mobile app, as well.

-If the insurer can't make you an offer of coverage, you have a few options.
-First, you can try applying with a different company whose underwriting guidelines are more liberal.
+If the insurer can't make you an offer of coverage, you have a few options:

 Whether you can receive coverage and at what rate will depend on a lot of factors.
 Some of those include but aren't limited to: